-Wash hands and exposed skin areas immediately or as soon as feasible after removing gloves or other PPE.

-- Remove PPE after it becomes contaminated and before leaving the work area. - Used PPE may be disposed of in the Regulated Medical Waste containers or red bags provided to you. - Appropriate gloves will be worn when it is reasonably anticipated that there may be hand contact with blood or OPIM, and when handling or touching contaminated items or surfaces; replace gloves if torn, punctured contaminated, or if their ability to function as a barrier is compromised. - Utility gloves may be decontaminated for reuse if their integrity is not compromised; discard utility gloves if they show signs of cracking, peeling, tearing, puncturing, or deterioration. - Never wash or decontaminate disposable gloves for reuse. - Wear appropriate face and eye protection when splashes, sprays, spatters, or droplets of blood or OPIM pose a hazard to the eye, nose, or mouth. - Each department is responsible for providing disposable garment coverings when there is a reasonable possibility of contamination of work clothes, street clothes, or undergarments by blood or OPIM - Remove immediately or as soon as feasible any garment contaminated by blood or OPIM, in such a way as to avoid contact with the outer surface - Used non disposable personal protective equipment such as face shields and eye protections shall be decontaminated with a disinfectant liquid, such as a dilute bleach solution or commercial disinfectant wipes.
+- Wash hands immediately or as soon as feasible after removing gloves or other PPE. - Remove PPE after it becomes contaminated and before leaving the work area. - Used / contaminated PPE must be disposed of in the Regulated Medical Waste containers, or red bags provided to you. - Appropriate gloves will be worn when it is reasonably anticipated that there may be hand contact with blood or other potentially infectious material (OPIM), and when handling or touching contaminated items or surfaces; replace gloves if torn, punctured contaminated, or if their ability to function as a barrier is compromised. - Utility gloves may be decontaminated for reuse if their integrity is not compromised; discard utility gloves if they show signs of cracking, peeling, tearing, puncturing, or deterioration. - Never wash or decontaminate disposable gloves for reuse. - Wear appropriate face and eye protection when splashes, sprays, spatters, or droplets of blood or OPIM pose a hazard to the eye, nose, or mouth. - Remove immediately or as soon as feasible any garment contaminated by blood or OPIM, in such a way as to avoid contact with the outer surface - Used non disposable personal protective equipment such as face shields and eye protections shall be decontaminated with a disinfectant liquid, such as a dilute bleach solution or commercial disinfectant wipes.